Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Introduction

 \section{Introduction}

-Moderate deviation principles from the unit boundary for quantile regression models are commonly employed when considering the limit distribution of quantile-dependent parameters under regressors nonstationarity.
+Moderate deviation principles from the unit boundary for quantile autoregressions are commonly employed when considering the limit distribution of quantile-dependent parameters under regressors nonstationarity.
 In particular, the development of asymptotic theory for nonstationary quantile time series models has been pioneered by the studies of \cite{koenker2004unit, koenker2006quantile} as well as \cite{koenker2002inference} who investigate estimation and inference aspects for regression quantile models (see, also \cite{hasan1997robust}).
-On the contrary, studies for quantile autoregressive time series models that consider moderate deviations within a unified framework allowing to investigate the asymptotic behaviour of estimators with respect to different modes of stability such as stable, unstable and explosive processes has seen less attention in the literature.
-Therefore, our main objective is to use the moderate deviation principles in order to derive the limiting distribution of the serial correlation coefficient when considering deviations from the unit boundary in the quantile autoregressive model.
-More precisely, the present paper builds on the framework proposed by \cite{Phillips2007limit} (see, also \cite{giraitis2006uniform} and \cite{huang2014limit}) that corresponds to the linear autoregressive model under nonstationarity as well as the study of \cite{kong2015m} who develops related limit results for moderate deviations in autoregressive models based on M-estimators.
+Specifically, studies for quantile autoregressive regressions that consider moderate deviations within a unified framework allowing to investigate the asymptotic behaviour of estimators with respect to different regimes of stability such as stable, unstable and explosive processes has seen less attention in the literature.
+Therefore, our main objective is to use the moderate deviation principles in order to derive the limiting distribution of the autoregressive coefficient when considering deviations from the unit boundary under a conditional quantile functional form.
+The present paper builds on the framework proposed by \cite{Phillips2007limit} (see, also \cite{giraitis2006uniform} and \cite{huang2014limit}) that corresponds to the linear autoregressive model under nonstationarity as well as the study of \cite{kong2015m} and \cite{wang2022asymptotics} who develop limit theory for moderate deviations in autoregressive models based on M-estimators.